monome/docs/norns/help.md

 `magick convert /Users/dndrks/Downloads/mlr.png -gamma 1.25 -filter point -resize 400% -gravity center -background black -extent 120% /Users/dndrks/Downloads/mlr-m.png`

 This will clean up the image, make it look just like it renders on norns, and save it as a new file with the same name, but a `-m` at the end :)

+## what are the audio input/output hardware specs? <a name="audio-specs"></a>

+**Codec**

+The audio codec is a CS4720.

+The codec is externally clocked with a crystal (for no jitter), and the sample rate is fixed at 48k.

+**Inputs**

+The input jacks are configured for balanced or unbalanced.
+Input impedance is 10k.

+**Outputs**

+The output jacks are configured for balanced or unbalanced.
+Output impedance is 590 ohm.

+Output from the codec is connected to the headphone driver as well.

+**Headphone driver**

+The headphone driver is a TPA6130A2.
+Volume is controlled via i2c with a simple protocol, so no driver is necessary, though I think one exists.

+The i2c lines are connected to i2c0.

+## can I plug modular signals into norns directly? <a name="modular-levels"></a>

+NO! norns (both stock and shield) has line-level inputs only -- sending modular signals, which run very hot, through these inputs may result in damage.
+Please attenuate your modular signals before sending them into norns with an interface module like [Intellijel's Audio Interface](https://www.modulargrid.net/e/intellijel-audio-interface-ii).

 ## additional a's to faq's <a name="faq"></a>